 Polyester is a strong, synthetic fibre.
-Fabric made from a Cotton/Polyester blend is hard wearing, fast drying, wrinkle resistant and less expensive than pure cotton.
-However, Polyester is less breathable than cotton so try and avoid this material if you’re a hot sleeper.
+Fabric made from a cotton and polyester blend is hard wearing, fast-drying, wrinkle resistant and less expensive than pure cotton.
+However, polyester is less breathable that cotton alone, so try and avoid this material if you’re a hot sleeper.

 Pure Cotton: Light and Breathable

 The most popular choice for sheets, pure cotton fabric is light, breathable and absorbent – so you won’t wake up feeling hot and sticky.

 Egyptian cotton is known for its excellent lustre, long-wearing and absorbent capabilities.
 Egyptian cotton fibres have the longest staple, making it the strongest and most durable cotton.
 It is softer and less likely to create pilling and lint than shorter-staple fibres.

 Renowned for its silk-like softness, light weight and breathability, bamboo has a natural sheen, excellent moisture wicking and absorbency, as well as inherent antibacterial and hypoallergenic properties.
 Bamboo is also an incredibly sustainable resource and environmentally to produce.

 Linen: Lightweight and Luxurious

 Lightweight and textural, linen is soft to the touch and distinctively luxurious.
 Highly breathable and hypoallergenic, linen boasts thermal properties that keep you warm in winter and cool in summer.

 Why do different types of cotton sheets feel different?